5 Commonly Found Mistakes made by Course Creators and How to Overcome Them

 For once you can be Mr. know it all, but can’t be Mr. do it all…

-So you must learn to delegate some work on dependable sources.
+So you must learn to delegate some work to dependable sources.

 Hire an assistant for as little as 5 hours a week.